 CLS is a Medicaid covered service, and as such, CMHCM is responsible to assess for the medical necessity of this service, in order to authorize for it.
-For consumers who do not have Medicaid coverage, CLS hours cannot be approved (unless there is a General Funds Exception requested via consult note approved by your Program Director and subsequent review by Utilization Management.
+For consumers who do not have Medicaid coverage, CLS hours cannot be approved (unless there is a General Funds Exception requested via consult note approved by your Chief Clinical Officer and subsequent authorization review by Utilization Management.
 This must be approved in advance of service delivery).
 Case holders must assist consumers without insurance coverage to seek community organizations and natural supports that can assist them with these areas or provide information on how to private pay for those services.